briangnj/balena_splunk/README.md

 SPLUNK_INDEX = the name of the Splunk target index where the data will be stored
 ```

-The Splunk index must be a metrics index (not events).
+Note: The Splunk index must be a metrics index (not events).

 This is how the variables should look on the Balena console:
 ![Enable device URL](/img/device_variables.png)